 RP HUB

-While RP questions are embedded into the tender process from the beginning, once Suppliers commit to compliance with the SUSTAIN Supply Chain Code of Conduct, they are expected to participate in ongoing due diligence exercises via the RP Hub.
+While RP questions are embedded into the tender process from the beginning, once suppliers commit to compliance with the SUSTAIN Supply Chain Code of Conduct, they are expected to participate in ongoing due diligence exercises via the RP Hub.

 We are currently in Phase 1 - Supplier Due Diligence with the tool being rolled out to LUPC’s suppliers to complete and submit our Due Diligence Questionnaire.